 Jewish Activity Guide for Autumn

-Find fun activity ideas for your Jewish residents for the upcoming Jewish holidays, including Rosh Hashanah, Yom Kippur, Sukkot, and Chanukah.
+Find fun activity ideas for your Jewish residents for the upcoming Jewish holidays, including Rosh Hashanah and Sukkot.

 Fall Jewish holidays: